gz777/summerprj/README.md

 # Knowglet Project
-The repo is designated for Knowglet project.
+The repo is designated for Knowglet project - ReactJS + Flask

 ## Installation procedure:
 ### 1. Prerequisites